 Prior to joining Vuitton, Ghesquière spent a total of 15 years at Balenciaga, a once ailing womenswear house which he transformed into one of the most forward-thinking luxury brands in the world (and the most exclusive and sought-after ticket at Paris Fashion Week) with his complex vision, sculptural tailoring and use of ultra-modern fabrics.

 He worked from 1990 to 1992 as an assistant to designer Jean-Paul Gaultier .
 He then worked at Pôles, designing their knitwear line followed by a series of assignments with different companies including the Italian house of Callaghan.
-Prior to his appointment as Balenciaga’s creative director, a position left vacant following the dismissal of his Belgian predecessor Josephus Thimister, Ghesquière designed funeral clothes for the brand under a license for the Japan market.
+Prior to his appointment as Balenciaga’s creative director (a position left vacant following the dismissal of Belgian Josephus Thimister) Ghesquière designed funeral clothes for the brand under a license for the Japan market.

 In 2001, the same year that Ghesquière was named Womenswear Designer of the Year by the CFDA, the Gucci Group bought Balenciaga, a move that Ghesquière welcomed.
 “It is a happy relationship,” he said at the time.
 “It has worked because they wanted me to explain what I wanted to do with Balenciaga, not the other way around.”

 Things later soured with Gucci Group’s owners PPR (now Kering) and, in November 2012, Ghesquière and PPR parted ways in what was an acrimonious separation.